dejan2609/tutorial-swarm-storm/README.md

 If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon.
 Every machine is already set up to become a Swarm worker node eventually, but you still have to se tup the ZooKeeper ensemble and the Swarm manager for coordination.
 However, you'll only have to talk to the manager node from this point on:

-1. We choose `Ubuntu 1` to become the manager node and connect to it via SSH.
+1. Choose `Ubuntu 1` to become the manager node and connect to it via SSH.
-2. We then perform a quick health check.
+2. Then perform a quick health check.
 If Docker is installed correctly, the following will show a list of the running Docker containers (exactly 1 for Swarm and nothing else):

 		docker ps
-3. We will now launch one ZooKeeper node on every machine like this:
+3. You are now good to launch one ZooKeeper node on every machine like this:

 		docker -H tcp://10.10.100.26:2375 run -d --restart=always \
 		      -p 2181:2181 \